Reprographic reproduction rights (reprorecht): how it works

 Do I have to pay or can I object?

 Do you think you have been wrongly classified?
 You can also report this via the website.
 Are you still not able to work it out?
-Then you can lodge (in Dutch) against the invoice.
+Then you can lodge an objection (in Dutch) against the invoice.
 Make sure to do so within 3 months after the invoice date.

 Do self-employed professionals also receive an invoice?